ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 pasting since you can see all the output and preserve the running servers.

 The shell scripts assume you have all the right software installed including the go programs and libraries mentioned below.
+If you are running the sev tests in run-test.sh, you must have previously installed the sev device
+driver:
+  cd $CERTIFIER_ROOT/sev-snp-simulator
+  make clean
+  make
+  make keys
+  make insmod
+If you've already built it and made keys, you just need to cd $CERTIFIER_ROOT/sev-snp-simulator make insmod

 The shell scripts use the new API.